 The unused rail line between Needham and Medfield offers a wonderful opportunity for a rail trail conversion.
-This rail corridor has few road intersections and runs along the Needham Town Forest, then through miles of woods in Dover away from residences and along ponds and conservation land.
+This rail corridor has few road intersections and runs along the Needham Town Forest, then through miles of woods away from residences and along ponds and conservation land.

 Our friends at the Needham Women’s Club, generous supporters of the rail trail, are hosting their annual Garden Tour on Sunday, June 14.
 They have selected the Bay Colony Rail Trail as a primary recipient of funds raised this year.